Burlington Fertilizing Lawn Services

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Burlington

 Fertilizer use in Burlington is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
 Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
 Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and maintain business registration with Burlington.
-Detailed application records, including product, rates, weather, and soil test results, are required for compliance and liability.
-Commercial operators should carry at least $1M general liability insurance and environmental impairment coverage.
-For more information, consult the
+Detailed records of applications, weather, and soil test results are required for compliance and liability.
+Commercial operators should carry at least $1 million in general liability insurance and environmental impairment coverage.

 Burlington Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas